 The definition of reading for the NAEP Reading Assessment is derived from several sources and grounded in scientific research on reading.
-Among the sources are NCLB, several important research reports on reading, and the definitions of reading that guide the development of international reading tests.
+Among the sources are the Elementary and Secondary Education Act (as amended by NCLB and ESSA), several important research reports on reading, and the definitions of reading that guide the development of international reading tests.
 Each source has contributed important ideas to the definition of reading used for the NAEP Reading Assessment.

-NCLB posits that reading has five essential components: phonemic awareness, know-ledge of phonics, reading fluency, vocabulary, and comprehension.
+NCLB and ESSA posit that reading has five essential components: phonemic awareness, phonics, reading fluency, vocabulary, and comprehension.
 The NAEP Reading Assessment measures students' meaning vocabulary and comprehension.
 To demonstrate comprehension of what they read, students use their phonemic awareness and knowledge of phonics.
 Their ability to read the passages and test questions with minimal effort reflects their fluency.
-Students draw on their vocabulary knowledge throughout the assessment and specific items ask about carefully selected target words in each reading passage.
+Students draw on their vocabulary knowledge throughout the assessment, and specific items ask about carefully selected target words in each reading passage.

 The National Reading Panel (NRP) (National Institute of Child Health and Human Development 2000), a congressionally mandated commission, conducted an extensive, evidence-based study of research literature on reading acquisition, reading growth, and other relevant topics.
-The NRP report was an important foundation for NCLB, highlighting the importance of alphabetics (phonemic awareness and phonics), fluency, vocabulary, and comprehension.
+The NRP report was an important foundation for NCLB, and later ESSA, highlighting the importance of alphabetics (phonemic awareness and phonics), fluency, vocabulary, and comprehension.

 Three important definitions of reading influenced the development of the definition of reading for the NAEP Reading Assessment.
-The first comes from Reading for Understanding: Toward an R&D Program in Reading Comprehension (RAND Reading Study Group 2002), frequently referred to as the RAND Report.
+The first comes from Reading for Under-standing: Toward an R&D Program in Reading Comprehension (RAND Reading Study Group 2002), frequently referred to as the RAND Report.
 This report was prepared by the RAND Reading Study Group under the auspices of the Office of Educational Research and Improvement of the U.S. Department of Education.
 Guiding the work of the study group was the following definition of reading: